-In this work, we will focus on the neural operator model designed for the operator learning problem.
-The neural operator, proposed in \citep{li2020neural}, is formulated as an generalization of standard deep neural networks to operator setting.
-Neural operator compose linear integral operator $\cK$ with pointwise non-linear activation function \(\sigma\) to approximate highly non-linear operators. \begin{definition}[Neural operator $\G_\theta$] Define the neural operator
+In this work, we will focus on the neural operator model designed for the operator learning problem~\citep{li2020neural}.
+The neural operator is formulated as a generalization of standard deep neural networks to the operator setting.
+Neural operator composes linear integral operator $\cK$ with pointwise non-linear activation function \(\sigma\) to approximate highly non-linear operators. \begin{definition}[Neural operator $\G_\theta$] Define the neural operator